nocturnalbeast/dotfiles/README.md

 * Some alternative configs are also present in this repo that aren't used in the default setup.
 They are listed below:
   * [i3-gaps](https://github.com/Airblader/i3) - A fork of i3 with more features, including support for gaps in window layouts.
+  * [termite](https://github.com/thestinger/termite/) - A keyboard centric VTE-based terminal, aimed at use within a window manager with tiling and/or tabbing support.

 ## Screenshots
 <div align="center">